Novaa

-Antonia Rug (born 1996), known professionally as Novaa, La Petite Rouge, Novalty and Yosie, is a German singer, songwriter and record producer.
+Antonia Rug (born 1996), known professionally as Novaa, is a German singer, songwriter and record producer.
+She has also used the stage names La Petite Rouge, Novalty and Yosie.

 Biography

 Novaa grew up in Karlsruhe.
 She was named after the main character of the Dutch film Antonia's Line.
 She wrote her first songs with guitar and piano at the age of 11.
 She started producing with Ableton when she was 15.
 She dropped out of her studies in pop music design at the Popakademie Baden-Württemberg after a year to produce her first EP.
 The progress of her work on the EP, which was initially planned as Peaches, was ultimately released as Stolen Peaches, because her laptop was stolen.
 The producer and musician Moglii was involved in Novaa's first singles.

 As a songwriter and producer, she has worked for LEA, Alma, Amanda Tenfjord, Phela, Alli Neumann and Jazzy Gudd, among others.